jhechengliu/telemetry-dashboard/README.md

 ## 1. System Architecture

 ```
-ESP32 (CAN → UDP) ──> [UDP Listener Thread] ──> [Flask + SocketIO] ──> [Browser Dashboard]
+[UDP Listener Thread] ──> [Flask + SocketIO] ──> [Browser Dashboard]
 ```

-- ESP32 reads CAN messages and transmits over UDP.
+- UDP packets contain CAN messages with battery data
-- Flask runs a background thread to listen for UDP packets.
+- Flask runs a background thread to listen for UDP packets
-- Parsed values are forwarded to the frontend using WebSockets (Socket.IO).
+- Parsed values are forwarded to the frontend using WebSockets (Socket.IO)
-- The dashboard updates UI elements instantly when new values arrive.
+- The dashboard updates UI elements instantly when new values arrive
+- Data is organized into collapsible battery groups

 ---

 ## 2. Key Features

+- **Battery Group Monitoring**: 10 groups with 12 voltages and 5 temperatures each
+- **Collapsible UI**: Expand/collapse battery groups for better organization
-- **Live updates** via WebSocket (no polling).
+- **Live updates** via WebSocket (no polling)
-- **Flexible CAN signal parsing** through a `can_map.json` file.
+- **Flexible CAN signal parsing** through a `can_map.json` file
-- **Easy to test** with built-in UDP simulator.
+- **Easy to test** with built-in UDP simulator
-- **Minimal dependencies**: Flask, Flask-SocketIO, Eventlet.
+- **Minimal dependencies**: Flask, Flask-SocketIO, Eventlet
-- Mobile-friendly and lightweight frontend.
+- Mobile-friendly and responsive design

 ---